Peace at Home Advocacy Services

 LaVerne Murphy Student Center

-A Window Between Worlds Workshops - on campus
+Art Healing Workshops - A Window Between Worlds

-In this process, the Coordinator interviews all involved parties, and gathers facts and evidence, then move into adjudication.
-Adjudication is the point where they conclude if the respondent (the person who is accused of committing violence) is responsible or not.
+In this process, the Title IX team interviews all involved parties, and gathers facts and evidence, then move into adjudication.
+Adjudication is the point where they conclude if the respondent (the person who is accused of the misconduct) is responsible or not.
 After adjudication, both parties are allowed to appeal the decision.
 Throughout any Title IX investigation, the Title IX Coordinator and school are required to provide support measures, including referring to an advocate, changing classes, and more, to make the one who made the report safer.

 To talk more about campus reporting and other options, or for assistance in making a report to UCC, please reach out to the CARE Advocate.